 Many retail and fast food workers think abuse is just part of the job.
 But this is wrong.

 It is a serious health and safety issue that can impact your mental and physical health.
 Your employer has a duty to provide a safe working environment.
-Being abused at work is a safety issue – just like slipping on a spill or a burn with hot oil.
+Being abused at work is a safety issue – just like slipping on a spill or being burned with hot oil.

-We need workers to report incidents so there’s a record of it happening when we approach employers about putting in place better protections for you.
+We need workers to report incidents so there is a record of it happening when we approach employers about putting in place better protections for you.

 If there are no reports of abusive or violent customers, they could just turn around and say ‘no it doesn’t happen here’, which makes any change for a safer store more difficult.

-The process for reporting health and safety issues such as abusive and violent customer behaviour is different depending on your employer and your store.
+The process for reporting health and safety issues such as abusive and violent customer behaviour may be different depending on your employer and your store.

 Find out the correct procedure in your store and when an incident occurs report it to your supervisor.